almejo/vsim/README.md

 - Proper Save and Load.
 JCSim serialize the complete circuit.
 - Color Schemes Suport
 - Labels for the objects
-- Componets tree
+- Components tree

 ## Why a new program?
 Why not fix JCSim

 The main reason is fun.
 I love to code and doing it from scratch is a lot of fun.
 Also, this way I can remember all the process to create it and think again about the design.
-I am not throwing it away, I am using the best parts, like in the Pricess Bride book.
+I am not throwing it away, I am using the best parts, like in the Princess Bride book.